SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_objects/DOM_FieldDescriptors/DOM_AutoIncrementFieldDescriptor.md

 ## Adding a value for the FieldDescriptor

 No value needs to be provided.
-A value will automatically be added to the each section.
+A value will automatically be added to each section.